Want to jump straight to the answer? The best website builder for most people is Wix.

 There was a time when you could really tell the difference between the site a web designer would build and one a novice could create.
 But these days, the playing field is leveled.
 I’ve built lots of websites, and most of them I didn’t use a designer for — I used a template or a website builder.
 (And, yes, I still made money off of those sites.)

 To find the best, I reviewed 31 website builders, testing them on their ease of use, the professionalism and quality of the final product, customer support, and pricing.
-I ranked them from 1 to 31.
+I then narrowed them all down to my top 4 picks for the best website builders in 2020.
+Here they are.

 But you should also consider building your own website with WordPress.
 There’s no subscription fee and your site will be basically limitless.
 It’s not an all-in-one service, but it isn’t hard to sign up for the other pieces you’ll need (a domain name, hosting, and a theme).
 In this guide, I’ll walk you through this method too.